kurt-krueckeberg/open-fda-device-events/php/notes.md

 - Question about how to use it [answered](https://stackoverflow.com/questions/13251732/how-to-specify-an-optstring-in-the-getopt-function)
 - [`getopt()` C Library Function](https://www.man7.org/linux/man-pages/man3/getopt.3.html)

-## Other OpenFda PHP Code to Investigate
+## Existing PHP OpenFda PHP Github Code

-[laravel-openfda](https://github.com/MeisamMulla/laravel-openfda) has a fundametnalclass that encapsulates the functionality of query API call and its five openFDA query parameters.
+[laravel-openfda](https://github.com/MeisamMulla/laravel-openfda) has a fundametnal class that encapsulates the functionality of query API call and its five openFDA query parameters.
 So this encapsulates succintly what the openFDA API does.
 Its Endpoints class or interface can probably be re-worked using an Enum, maybe an interface backed Enum?